-Following the region's independence from Spain in 1821, Panama became a province of Colombia (see p.
-5 of History and others fought to preserve the Church's role in schools and prevent universal, compulsory education.
+Following the region's independence from Spain in 1821, Panama became a province of Colombia (see History and Myth).

-Myth).
 Revolutionary leader Simón Bolívar blamed widespread illiteracy on Spanish colonialists' indifference to the population.

 Accordingly, he sought to reform the educational system, although change proved controversial.
-While political some leaders souaht to eliminate Catholic Church influence and provide secular. free. and compulsorv education legislation establishing a teacher training school in every province in the republic of Colombia (see p.
-5 of History and Mvth).
-In the 1870s. significant educational reform made primarv education free and compulsory, while largely removing Church influence.
-However, as civil conflict embroiled the region at the turn of the 20th century (see p.
-6 of History and Myth), most schools were forced to close.
+While some political leaders sought to eliminate Catholic Church influence and provide secular. free. and compulsorv education others fought to preserve the Church's role in schools and prevent universal, compulsory education.

+Despite this political infighting, educational offerings improved.
+By the 1840s, some 25 all-male public schools, 27 all-male private schools, and 45 all-female private schools were operating in Panama.
+Around the same time, Colombia passed legislation establishing a teacher training school in every province in the republic of Colombia (see History and Mvth).
+In the 1870s. significant educational reform made primary education free and compulsory, while largely removina Church influence.
+However, as civil conflict embroiled the region at the turn of the 20th century (see History and Myth), most schools were forced to close.